-Students ceasing attendance from all classes before the close of the semester are considered withdrawn and must officially withdraw by contacting the Office of Financial Aid.
+Students ceasing attendance from all classes before the close of the semester are considered withdrawn and must officially withdraw by contacting the Financial Aid Office.
 It is imperative to complete this process in order not to jeopardize future financial aid and to understand the earned financial aid calculation.
-The Office of Financial Aid will process the withdrawal, regardless of whether a student has officially withdrawn or unofficially left, in order to determine the amount of financial aid a student has earned.
+The Financial Aid Office will process the withdrawal, regardless of whether a student has officially withdrawn or unofficially left, in order to determine the amount of financial aid a student has earned.
 Unearned financial aid will be returned to the appropriate program.
 Returning unearned financial aid may result in a balance due to the University.
 The process is completed by the Student Accounts Office, where tuition refunds are given as outlined under Refunds in the Costs section of this catalog.